silinternational/idp-in-a-box/terraform/070-id-sync/README.md

  - `mailer_username` - SMTP username
  - `mailer_password` - SMTP password
  - `notifier_email_to` - Who to send notifications to about sync problems
+ - `memory` - Amount of memory to allocate to container
+ - `cpu` - Amount of CPU to allocate to container

 ## Outputs